li-xisheng/rebyte-docs/assistant/api.md

 }'
 ```

 In the response, you will find the thread id.
-You can use this thread id to add messages to the thread and run the agent on the thread.
+You can use this thread id to add messages to the thread and run the tool on the thread.

 * Example Response